 Regarding to the fourth question in figure 4, 100% which means all of the teachers stated that all of them use a reward system in the classroom.
 They mentioned that it is effective, and it helps students shaping their behaviour not their results.
-The answer for this question shows that a classroom reward system is used in the classroom and it is effective.
+Based on students' response to this question, it is shown that a classroom reward system is used in the classroom and it is effective.